 I could go on for days about ‘Pink Matter’ and every time I listen to this amazing track and its story I feel empowered.
 It’s Ocean's praise that women should remind themselves of everyday because we truly are these magical, ethereal beings that he paints so effortlessly in 'Pink Matter'

 Narrowing today's post down to just two songs has been a pretty tricky task.
 I believe good lyrics take many forms.
-Whether it's through the immaculate use stylist devices or through a skilfully told story conveying an important lesson.
-However some of my favourite lyrics are those that tell a universally felt message and to me this demonstrates the beauty of music: the ability to connect millions of strangers with one congruity.
+Whether it's through the immaculate use of stylistic devices or through a skillfully told story, there to provide a lesson to its audience.
+I've noted power in lyrics that evoke strong emotional responses even if tackles a subject you can't relate to and in my eyes that's the beauty of music: the ability to connect millions of strangers through emotion.
 I think todays picks do that so beautifully.